-Airlines will gate check the stroller for you, meaning you can leave it at the door of the aircraft as you board – make sure it has a gate check tag – and airline staff will store it, and return it to you once you exit the plane at your destination.
+Airlines will often gate-check the stroller for you, meaning you can leave it at the door of the aircraft as you board – make sure it has a gate check tag – and airline staff will store it and return it to you once you exit the plane at your destination.

 Talk about the Flight

 Take time to talk to young children about flying and explain how people behave on airplanes.
 If they are old enough, ask them to pack a few of their favourite things in a child-sized backpack.

 At the Airport